-Liquidity and Capital Resources
+B. Liquidity and Capital Resources

 Our primary liquidity requirements are to fund the rollout of our products, to service our debt and to fund other general corporate purposes.
-Our ability to generate cash from our operations depends on our future operating performance, which is dependent, to some extent, on general economic, financial, competitive, market, legislative, regulatory and other factors, many of which are beyond our control, as well as other factors include those discussed in this section and the section title "Risk Factors" included elsewhere in this prospectus.
+Our ability to generate cash from our operations depends on our future operating performance, which is dependent, to some extent, on general economic, financial, competitive, market, legislative, regulatory and other factors, many of which are beyond our control, as well as other factors include those discussed in this section and the section title "Item 3D.
+Key information - Risk Factors" in this annual report.
 We expect to finance our operations and working capital requirements for the next 12 months from a combination of a continued delay in settling payment obligations to a number of suppliers related to the Business Combination, the issuance of securities, borrowings and cash generated through operations once deliveries commence.